-Related: What is Real Estate Crowdfunding?
+Related: What Is Real Estate Crowdfunding?

-So if a project doesn’t meet its projected returns, first to get paid are debt lenders (senior and then mezzanine debt investors), then preferred equity investors.
-And then finally common equity investors receive their share from whatever is left (if anything).
+So if a project doesn’t meet its projected returns, the first to get paid are debt lenders (senior and then mezzanine debt investors).
+After debt are preferred equity investors, and then finally common equity investors receive their share from whatever is left (if anything).
 However, this higher level of risk means that they often also receive the highest yields out of all real estate crowdfunding investors.

 Another difference is that preferred equity investors have fixed returns which don’t always reflect the success of a project.